PQMark/RandomWalker/README.md

     - Features with relevance MI of 0 are discarded
     - Calculate and update redundancy information with `RedundancyMIUpdate()` and combine redundancy and relevance score with `PairwiseDeduction()`

+# Marker Mate

+Marker mate is an application developed with RShiny to visualize the implementation of different feature selection methods on either user defined input dataset or the MNIST dataset.

+Video demonstration of Marker Mate:
+//

 # Acknowledgements